tomas-fryza/avr-course/labs/project/README.md

 * Complete project in Microchip/Atmel Studio 7 or Command-line tool with AVR 8-bit Toolchain v3.62 for Windows or 3.6.2 for Linux.
 All source files must be written in English
 * Libraries of all components that you have developed, including its documentation
 * External circuit diagrams and their simulations, if needed
+* Any other files, such as PCB of proposed circuit, production documentation, etc.
 * Literature references you used

 ## README template